A Seller’s Guide to the GDPR

 How to Prepare for GDPR Enforcement

 So what exactly should Amazon sellers be doing right now to prepare for the GDPR?
 It’s important to learn what exactly this data protection policy entails and what makes it a key law for Amazon sellers.
-Below are a few quick points regarding the GDPR’s intention and why it matters for sellers:
+Below are a few quick points regarding the GDPR’s intention and why it matters for international sellers:

 - The EU chose to implement this regulation to better protect the privacy of its citizens.
 It will go into effect on May 25th, 2018 – three days from now.